 - Adventure buffs who relish off-the-road getaways over the weekends

-- Daily commuters looking for comfort with hard-wearing capability
+- Daily commuter looking for comfort with hard-wearing capability

 Advantages and Disadvantages of the Royal Enfield Himalayan